 It’s time to leave for new adventures for your best trip to Colombia.

-The first step is to arrive at Salento today.
-No worries, it’s not complicated, but it’s long.
-There are 3 buses to take to go to Salento from Jardin.
+Let’s travel to Salento today.
+Don’t worry, it’s “almost” straightforward.
+There are 3 different buses to take from Jardin.

 So you have to take the one at 8h00 AM.
 Check the day before with the Bus terminal